xybor-x/enum/README.md

 ## ⭐ Safe enum

 `SafeEnum` defines a type-safe enum.
-Like `RichEnum`, it offers many built-in methods for cleaner and more maintainable code.
+Like `IntEnum`, it offers many built-in methods for cleaner and more maintainable code.

 The `SafeEnum` enforces strict type safety, ensuring that only predefined enum values are allowed.
 It prevents the accidental creation of new enum types, providing a guaranteed set of valid values.